MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/README.md

 - `.env.example` - Example environment variables
 - `nginx/nginx.conf` - Contains nginx configuration (https)
 - `Proof-Screenshots/` - Screenshots and proof files
+- `backup_locally` - for backup and automated using crontab if required daily backups
+- `s3_backup.sh` - backup to s3 from linux

 ## Networking of project